ccano2011/Movie-Quest/README.md

 - Add a component that will allow users to search by up to 2 genres and return user to "Results"
 - Add a "Dark Mode" styling
 - "Change 'Added to My List' button to a 'Remove from My List' within the 'Choice' component"
+- Change the form elements in the "Pick" component to a pre-populated drop-down menu
 - Use local storage to save user's List

 ## Project Schedule